Gh053d413x/Admin_Terminal/README.md

 To even use this file (until it becomes an EXE file) Python will have to be installed in order to run this.

-When it does become an EXE file it will be able to be launched anywhere and will come out when offitially released
+When it does become an EXE file it will be able to be launched anywhere and will come out when officially released

 Install Python at the [Python Website](https://www.python.org)